sib-swiss/biodiversity-bioinformatics/docs/course_material/day2/4_homology.md

 We will now use the filtered alignment as input to [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/) to build a Maximum Likelihood phylogeny.
 Because we have single-copy orthologues - one from each of our 15 beetle species - we can have some expectation that this gene tree would represent the species tree.

-For reference: species names from their taxonomic identifiers (from OrthoDB):  <!-- AT.
-Double-check image paths in table -->
+For reference, species names and their OrthoDB taxonomic identifiers:

 | OrthoDB taxonomic identifiers   | Species name                  | Beautiful beetles                                                       |
 |-------------------------------  |-----------------------------  |------------------------------------------------------------------------ |